SJ23 Tech Tip C14, (Updated 2021-08-30) Paul, Bob, Jimmy, Ron, David, Dennis. | |

 |

-2019 - This bimini for Liberty Bell was ordered online from a chandler.
+LIBERTY BELL 2019 - This bimini was ordered online from a chandler.
 It fits under the boom and has plenty of headroom when sitting or crouching in the cockpit.
 All the chandler needs are boat dimensions.
 The cover has been renewed once and the spare cloth was used to make the boot for storage.
-The only change I would make is to sew a window over the tiller so I can check sail trim while sitting.
+The only change I would make is to sew a window in the top so I can check mainsail trim while sitting.
 Currently I have to hang my head over the side, which is an awkward position to say the least!
 Maybe next season.
 Dennis Wolfe.

 |